rauane-carvalho/site-simples/README.md

 # Simple Site
-Simple site that allows the user to change the background theme of the site to dark or light.
+Simple site that allows it's user to change the background theme of the site to dark or light.

 https://rauane-carvalho.github.io/site-simples/